bashup/jqmd/README.md

 `jqmd` is a tool for writing well-documented, complex manipulations of YAML or JSON data structures using bash scripting and `jq`.
 It allows you to mix both kinds of code -- plus snippets of YAML or JSON data! -- within one or more markdown documents, making it easier to write scripts that do complex things like generate `docker-compose` configurations or manipulate serialized Wordpress options.
 (It can even read `.env` files and make the variables accessible from jq expressions!)

-`jqmd` is implemented as an [`mdsh`](https://github.com/bashup/mdsh) extension, which means you can extend it to process additional kinds of code blocks by defining functions inside your `mdsh` blocks.
-(It also means you need `mdsh` on your path!)
+`jqmd` is implemented as an extension of [`mdsh`](https://github.com/bashup/mdsh), which means you can extend it to process additional kinds of code blocks by defining functions inside your `mdsh` blocks.
+But you do not need to install mdsh, and you can use `jqmd --compile` to make distributable scripts that don't require jqmd *or* mdsh.

 **Contents**